-Analogous results were obtained for a typical cell in the auditory nerve fiber of a squirrel monkey16 (Fig. 7b).
+Figure 7b shows an analogous result for a typical cell in the auditory nerve fiber of a squirrel monkey [16].
 Responses are plotted as a function of frequency, for a number of different sound pressure levels.
-As the sound pressure level increases, the frequency tuning becomes broader, developing a 'shoulder' and a secondary mode (Fig. 7b).
-Both cell and model show similar behavior, despite the fact that we have not adjusted the parameters to fit these data; all weights in the model are chosen by optimizing the independence of the responses to the ensemble of natural sounds.
-The model behavior arises because the weighted normalization signal is dependent on frequency.
+As the sound pressure level increases, the frequency tuning becomes broader, developing a "shoulder" and a secondary mode (Fig. 7b).
+Both cell and model show similar behavior, despite the fact that we have not adjusted the parameters to fit these data: all weights in the model are chosen by optimizing the independence of the responses to the ensemble of natural sounds.
+The model behavior arises because the weighted normalization signal is frequency-dependent.
 At low input levels, this frequency dependence is inconsequential because the additive constant dominates the signal.
-But at high input levels, this frequency dependence modulates the shape of the frequency tuning curve
+But at high input levels, this frequency dependence modulates the shape of the frequency tuning curve that is primarily established by the numerator kernel of the model.
+In Fig. 7b, the high contrast secondary mode corresponds to frequency bands with minimal normalization weighting.